maisiesadler53/Distributed_gol/README.md

 ![Step 3](content/cw_diagrams-Parallel_3.png)

 The lab sheets included the use of a timer.
 Now using a ticker, report the number of cells that are still alive *every 2 seconds*.
 To report the count use the `AliveCellsCount` event.
+Also send the `TurnComplete` event after each complete iteration.

 Test your code using `go test -v -run=TestAlive`.